lekoder/node-platform-tool/README.md

 #API

 * `platform.homeDir()` returns current users home directory.
 * `platform.tmpDir()`  returns system temporary directory.
-This is convinence alias to os.tmpdir()
+This is convenience alias to os.tmpdir()
 * `platform.appDir(name)` returns directory that can be used as data directory for application.

 #Convinience aliases

-All provided methods have convinience lowercase aliases.
+All provided methods have convenience lowercase aliases.